nelises/time-series-forecast/README.md

 # Important Considerations
 ## Datasets
-All analysis ***.ipynb*** files are coded to automatically retrieve the appropirate working datasets; however, the codes to download all of them separately for additional inspection are found in the **datasets** folder.
+All analysis ***.ipynb*** files are coded to automatically retrieve the appropriate working datasets; however, the codes to download all of them separately for additional inspection are found in the **datasets** folder.

 # Repository Structure
 **datasets**